 As we sat down for lunch in the beautiful courtyard of Capital Kitchen with the view of swimming pool, Nikita Das, Director PR, and Marketing explained to us the philosophy behind the place.
 Capital Kitchen is all about serving comfort food with three live kitchens that serve Indian, European and Asian cuisine.
 It has a small a-la carte menu comprising of dishes from across the globe.

 They have also picked up signature dishes from their iconic Taj properties like Cobb Salad from Taj Pierre Hotel, New York; Chicken Bunny Chow from Taj Cape Town,;Lamprais from Taj Samdra; New England Lobster Roll from Taj Boston and Fish & Chips from St. James Court, London.

 It is interesting to see that Taj Palace too is redefining their F&B space.
 They recently launched Spicy Duck that replaced Blue Ginger.
 Now Capital Kitchen replaces decade old Kafé Fontana and now we have also learned that Masala Art is also going under renovation and an all new modern Indian restaurant will replace it.

 Centrally located island bar adds to the magical set up of the restaurant and it is situated in the middle surrounded by live stations and live kitchen that looks outstanding.

-Lamprais which is Sri Lankan delicacy, is Dutch inspired and is very popular during large gatherings or family occasion.
-This is one of the best dish apart from Cobb salad and fish and chips.
+Lamprais which is Sri Lankan delicacy is Dutch inspired and is very popular during large gatherings or family occasion.
+This is one of the best dishes apart from Cobb salad and fish and chips.

-Capital Kitchen is fresh, vibrant, and colourful and the ambience portrays energy.
-With Chef Amit Rana leading the way, I am sure this will be the hottest all day dinning in Delhi.
+Capital Kitchen is fresh, vibrant, and colorful and the ambiance portrays energy.
+With Chef Amit Rana leading the way, I am sure this will be the hottest all day dining in Delhi.